akka/akka/akka-docs/modules/microkernel.rst

 To start the kernel use the scripts in the ``bin`` directory.

-All services are configured in the ``config/akka.conf`` configuration file.
-See the Akka documentation on Configuration for more details.
-Services you want to be started up automatically should be listed in the list of ``boot`` classes in the configuration.
+All services are configured in the :ref:`configuration` file in the ``config`` directory.
+Services you want to be started up automatically should be listed in the list of ``boot`` classes in the :ref:`configuration`.

 Put your application in the ``deploy`` directory.